antonkvm/transit-display/README.md

 ## Some info

-Uses the [BVG API](https://v6.bvg.transport.rest/api.html) to fetch the public transit info, so it only works in Berlin and surrounding areas.
+- Uses the [BVG API](https://v6.bvg.transport.rest/api.html) to fetch the public transit info, so it only works in Berlin and surrounding areas.

-Intended to be used with the Pimoroni Hyperpixel 4.0 Square Display, so the resolution is hard coded to 720x720.
+- Built for the Pimoroni Hyperpixel 4.0 Square Display, so the resolution is hard coded to 720x720.

-The app writes the GUI directly to the framebuffer at `/dev/fb0` as a byte array in BGRa pixel format ('reverse' RGB).
+- The app writes the GUI directly to the framebuffer at `/dev/fb0` as a byte array in BGRa pixel format ('reverse' RGB).
 This mode is used bc its what the Pimoroni display says it wants when running `fbset -fb /dev/fb0`.

 ## Setup